codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

         android:layout_height="wrap_content"></android.support.design.widget.TabLayout>
 ```

-### Add Icons to SlidingTabLayout
+### Add Icons to TabLayout

-Currently, the SlidingTabLayout class does not provide a clean abstraction model that allows for icons in your tab.
+Currently, the TabLayout class does not provide a clean abstraction model that allows for icons in your tab.
 There are many posted workarounds, one of which is to return a `SpannableString`, containing your icon in an `ImageSpan`, from your PagerAdapter's `getPageTitle(position)` method as shown in the code snippet below:

 ```java
 private int[] imageResId = {